Dynamic Dual-Granularity Skill Bank for Agentic RL: Experiments

 \section{Experiments}

-We evaluate D2Skill on two representative LLM agentic benchmarks, \textsc{ALFWorld} \citep{shridhar2020alfworld} and \textsc{WebShop} \citep{yao2022webshop}, and compare it against both skill-free RL baselines and prior memory- or skill-augmented methods.
-Our experiments are designed to answer three questions:
+We evaluate D2Skill on three representative agentic settings: the interactive benchmarks \textsc{ALFWorld} \citep{shridhar2020alfworld} and \textsc{WebShop} \citep{yao2022webshop}, and \textsc{Search-Augmented QA} \citep{jin2025searchr1}.
+Across these settings, we compare D2Skill against skill-free RL baselines and prior methods that augment agents with memory, skills, or search.
+Detailed training protocols and baseline descriptions are deferred to Appendix~\ref{app:exp-details}.
+Our experiments address three questions: